Chris Mihm

-Christopher Steven Mihm (born July 16, 1979) is an American former professional basketball center who played nine seasons in the National Basketball Association (NBA).
-After playing college basketball at Texas, he was drafted with the seventh overall pick in the 2000 NBA draft by the Chicago Bulls.
+Christopher Steven Mihm (born July 16, 1979) is an American former professional basketball player who played nine seasons in the National Basketball Association (NBA).
+After playing college basketball for the Texas Longhorns, the center was drafted with the seventh overall pick in the 2000 NBA draft by the Chicago Bulls.

 Early life

 Mihm was born in Milwaukee, Wisconsin, to Gary and Nina Mihm and later moved to Texas.
 At the age of 14, he was ranked among Texas' top tennis players in his age group.
 His opponents included future US Open champion Andy Roddick and NFL quarterback Drew Brees, both of whom resided in the area.

 College career

 Mihm played his college basketball at the University of Texas at Austin, where he was one of the top players in school history.
 In 2021, he ranked first on UT's all-time blocks list (264), second in double-doubles (47), and fourth in rebounds (945).